 - Gathering Evidence: We organize key evidence to help you prove your case.
 This includes police reports, medical reports, witness testimonies, information requests, and more.

 - Negotiating a Settlement: Your attorney will negotiate with the defendant’s counsel to get the best possible settlement.

-- Litigation: If you are unable to reach a settlement out of court, you may have to take the case to trial.
-Your Oceanside wrongful death lawyer will fight aggressively and see to it that the verdict is in your favor.
+- Litigation: If we are unable to reach a settlement out of court, we may have to take the case to trial.
+Your Oceanside wrongful death lawyer will fight aggressively and represent your family’s best interests.

-Why Choose Sargent Law Firm’s Wrongful Death Attorneys?
+Contact Sargent Law Firm’s Wrongful Death Attorneys in Oceanside Today